Owen v R

 Kurt John Owen v The Queen [2007] NZSC 102 is a decision of the Supreme Court of New Zealand handed down on 11 December 2007.
 It concerned the grounds for appeal in section 385(1)(a) of the Crimes Act 1961.

 Composition of the Court

-Elias CJ, Blanchard, Tipping, McGrath and Anderson JJ.
-The judgment was unanimous and united.
-Tipping J read the court's decision.
+Chief Justice Sian Elias, and Justices Peter Blanchard, Andrew Tipping, John McGrath and Noel Anderson.
+The judgment was unanimous.
+Tipping read the court's decision.

 Legislation

 The Crimes Act gave a right to appeal to the Court of Appeal or the Supreme Court where "That the verdict of the jury should be set aside on the ground that it is unreasonable or cannot be supported having regard to the evidence".

 The appellant who had been convicted of sexual violation, appealed to the Court of Appeal who found against him.
 Mr Owen then appealed to the Supreme Court on the basis that the Court of Appeal had blurred the lines between two distinct grounds for appeal in the section.